ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString_old.md

 <!-- Sample PhET for Waves on a String -->
 <!-- ![Simulation 1](https://phet.colorado.edu/sims/html/wave-on-a-string/latest/wave-on-a-string_en.html){width=100% height=600px} -->

 The objective of this lab is to analyze the characteristics of waves on a string.
-This will be done with 3 systems with varying characteristics.
+This will be done with varying systems.

 You will be expected to turn in all plots and tables you are asked to make in the exercises, as well as all answers to questions.